demogorgon1/plantbasedgames-io/blog/content/posts/07-still-alive.md

 What kind of rewards can you get?
 Quests give you tokens that be used to buy unique rare (and a little epic) gear from special vendors in the zone.
 World bosses also drop a bunch of tokens for anyone who participates in killing them.

-If faction balance is too lopsided there are ways to temporarily fight for the opposite faction.
+If faction balance gets too lopsided there are ways to temporarily fight for the opposite faction.

 ## Balancing
 All previous balancing have been kinda YOLO, but now I have a few better tools to see how much damage and healing are happening.
 It should be better now, but I'm under no illusion that class balance is perfect, especially not when it comes to PVP.
 I'm imagining that it will be possible to do some quite degenerate things to other players in The Shrouded Lands.
 Will people be instagibbed by geared out fighters or will mages just kite forever?
 I'm not really sure.
 As you're probably aware, Trolddom is a solo show, so unfortunately there isn't a big team of testers to make sure everything works like intended.
 If the game ever gains some kind of traction and attracts enough players then I'll probably put up some kind of public test realm, but at this point that would be kinda silly.